Johnson Logging & Tree Service Faqs

 Will a tree company be able to tell me whether or not a tree can be saved, or will they always recommend removing a tree?

 Yes, a tree company can help you decide whether or not a tree should be removed.
-Removal is recommended when a tree is dead or dying, it is considered irreparably hazardous, is crowding and causing harm to other trees, may impede or harm new construction.
+Removal is recommended when a tree is dead or dying, is considered irreparably hazardous, is crowding and causing harm to other trees, or may impede or harm new construction.
 Johnson Tree Service has the skills and equipment to safely and efficiently remove trees.

 How do I avoid tree damage during construction?